-The South Carolina State Flag The unusual dark blue State Flag of South Carolina depicts a white crescent shape and the central image of a white palmetto tree.
+The unusual dark blue State Flag of South Carolina depicts a white crescent shape and the central image of a white palmetto tree.
 The significance and symbolism of these images are detailed below.
 The South Carolina flag serves as a symbol of honor, heritage and regional pride and is displayed at state buildings.
 There is a strict Order of Precedence for flags.
 State Flags are displayed in order as they entered the Union.

-Ratified the Constitution in 1788 South Carolina is the 8th state Date the flag was adopted:1861
+South Carolina is the 8th state

-Facts on the South Carolina State Flag Facts and information about flying the ensign and the display of the Rhode Island Flag:
+Facts and information about flying the ensign and the display of the Rhode Island Flag:

 South Carolina State Flag - Display Facts